 Nicolas started Right Groove Records in 1997 in order to launch his solo projects, starting with "Crossing the Line".
 The album was a superb showcase for Nicolas' songwriting skills as well as his masterful singing, and it landed in the Top 10 on British Soul charts, garnering glowing reviews on both sides of the Atlantic.

 In 2005, Bearde produced the follow-up, "All About Love", with a more unabashedly romantic repertoire, which was added to both smooth jazz radio formats nationally and Beach Music play lists in the South East.
 His original tune "Summer Sunday" hit #1 on the Beach Music charts for 8 weeks running in the summer of 2005.

-Nicolas released his third album, "Live at Yoshi's - a Salute to Lou" in October 2008 - an outgrowth of a "Tribute to Lou Rawls" live show that he had been presenting.
-It was recorded live at Yoshi's, Oakland, California's famed jazz club and is still a favorite on radio worldwide.
-His live shows garner a wide audience who appreciate his musical vision and savor his exceptional skills.
+Nicolas released his third album, "Live at Yoshi's - a Salute to Lou" in October 2008.
+It was recorded live, in-concert, at Yoshi's, ( Oakland, CA famed jazz club), and produced by legendary radio personality, Bud Spangler...
+It continues to be a favorite on jazz radio worldwide.